JiangYong2014/website/content/home/experience.md

 +++

-- From June 2017 to now, I intern at WeChat AI team working on some research problems related to ChatBot.
+- From June 2017 to September 2017, I will intern at WeChat AI team working on some research problems related to ChatBot.